cmu-sei/iides/documentation/WhitePaper.md

 Many of the components in IIDES include properties that require values from specific vocabularies (enumerations) included with IIDES.
 For example, the `incident_type` property of the [Incident](objects/incident.md) component requires a value from the [incident-type-vocab](objects/incident.md#incident-type-vocab), which lists Fraud, Sabotage, Espionage, Violence, and Unintentional as the options for `incident_type`.
 The vocabularies in IIDES are based on our own extensive experience working with insider incidents as well as on a large collection of incident data.
 We expect some of these vocabularies to grow and change over time to better suit the needs of the IIDES user community.

 Most vocabularies in the IIDES schema are specified as subschemas with a mapping of constants to their titles and description, as opposed to a simple list of values (i.e., an enumeration).
-For example, the allowed values for the `incident_type` propertiy are only "F", "S", "E", "V", and "U".
-This specification of constants is intended to keep the stored data as small as possible, as well as to provide consistent definitions of the vocabulary terms across the IIDES user base and insider threat community at large.
+For example, the allowed values for the `incident_type` propertiy are only  &#8220;F,&#8221; &#8220;S,&#8221; &#8220;E,&#8221; &#8220;V,&#8221; and &#8220;U.&#8221; This specification of constants is intended to keep the stored data as small as possible as well as to provide consistent definitions of the vocabulary terms across the IIDES user base and insider threat community at large.

 Using subschemas also provides flexibility for local implementations that may wish to use different value titles without breaking the schema requirements or affecting shareability.
-For example, an organization wishing to use the term "non-malicious" instead of "unintentional" may swap out the mapping of the title to the constant "U" from "Unintentional" to "non-malicious" without invalidating their implementation.
+For example, an organization wishing to use the term &#8220;non-malicious&#8221; instead of &#8220;unintentional&#8221; may swap out the mapping of the title to the constant &#8220;U&#8221; from &#8220;unintentional&#8221; to &#8220;non-malicious&#8221; without invalidating their implementation.
 Another organization may use a translation of the titles and descriptions to another language, while keeping the constants as is.
-Organizations may also clarify descriptions for their own internal purposes in the same way, e.g., by adding guidance for analysts deciding which value to use.
+Organizations may also clarify descriptions for their own internal purposes in the same way (e.g., by adding guidance for analysts deciding which value to use).

 It is difficult to provide full coverage for all possible vocabulary terms across all use cases of a data standard.
 We request that organizations that find that the necessary vocabulary terms are missing for their use case provide feedback via the IIDES GitHub page before considering making internal changes to the vocabularies.
 This way, we may consider including new terms in an updated version of IIDES, making them available for other organizations with similar use cases.